 I was cornered by an Old Etonian and an Old Harrovian for singing There is Power in a Factory in the showers at BRNC Dartmouth.
 They’d never met a Labour supporter before.

-Levi Stubb’s Tears is one my favourites and I’ve wanted to learn it since I got my first guitar.
+Levi Stubb’s Tears is one of my favourites and I’ve wanted to learn it since I got my first guitar.
 This is the first song I’ve recorded in a couple of years and I’m a bit rusty.
-Was fun to play though.
+It was fun to play though.